 About the Program

 Set yourself up for a meaningful and successful teaching career through an active learning environment that includes discussions, group activities, presentations, and projects.
-Through our Funds of Knowledge and Travel Seminar program, students enhance their teaching ability and knowledge of cultural importance by experiencing Latin America's history and literature firsthand.
-Recent destinations have included Mexico, Nicaragua, and Guatemala.

 What You'll Learn